max_cache_age: "24 hours"

 datagroup_trigger parameter.
 After the PDT rebuilding is complete, the datagroup goes into a ready state and Looker invalidates the cached results of any Explores using that datagroup.

-sql_trigger is a SQL query is designed to indicate that the next data load (ETL) into your database has happened, such as querying the max(ID) in a table.
-Alternatively, you can specify a certain time of day by querying the current date and adding additional hours to that timestamp as needed to reach the time you want (such as 4am).
+sql_trigger to specify a certain time of day by querying the current date and adding additional hours to that timestamp as needed to reach the time you want, for example 4 AM.

 See these examples from the